Autostronomy/AstroPhot/docs/getting_started.rst

   autophot tutorials

 command to download the AutoPhot tutorials.
-If you run into difficulty with this, you can also access the tutorials directly at `this link <https://github.com/Autostronomy/AutoPhot/tree/main/docs/tutorials>`_ to download.
+If you run into difficulty with this, you can also access the tutorials directly at :doc:`tutorials` to download as PDFs.
 Once you have the tutorials, start a jupyter session and run through them.
 The recommended order is:

 #.
 GettingStarted
 #.
 GroupModels